-- (i) Special Purpose Vehicle under the Central and State Government Control Delhi Metro Rail Corporation (DMRC) /Bangalore Metro Rail Corporation (BMRC)/Chennai Metro Rail Corporation (CMRL) etc. - (ii) Design, Built, Fund, Operate & Transfer (DBFOT), and - (iii) Public Private Partnership

-SPV (DMRC/CMRL/BMRC) Model: -The State Government has already formed a fully owned SPV in the name of Mumbai Metro Rail Corporation (MMRC), which is responsible for the implementation of all the metro rail corridors under the Mumbai Metro rail project.

-ODA/Multilateral funding Loan: -Overseas Development assistance from Japan International Cooperation Agency (JICA), AFD, KFW, EIB, etc. may be availed of for the Mumbai metro rail projects with interest @ 1.40% to 2.00% PA (excluding onetime front end fee @0.20% on the sanctioned loan) by GOI and lend it to the SPV on back to back basis.
+- (i) Special Purpose Vehicle under the Central and State Government Control Delhi Metro Rail Corporation (DMRC) /Bangalore Metro Rail Corporation (BMRC)/Chennai Metro Rail Corporation (CMRL) etc. - (ii) Design, Built, Fund, Operate & Transfer (DBFOT), and - (iii) Public Private Partnership - 15.5.1.1 SPV (DMRC/CMRL/BMRC) Model: -The State Government has already formed a fully owned SPV in the name of Mumbai Metro Rail Corporation (MMRC), which is responsible for the implementation of Metro Line 3, while all the other metro rail corridors will be implemented by MMRDA. - \geq ODA/Multilateral Funding Loan: -Overseas Development assistance from Japan International Cooperation Agency (JICA), AFD, KFW, EIB, etc. may be availed of for the Mumbai metro rail projects with interest @ 1.40% to 2.00% PA (excluding onetime front end fee @0.20% on the sanctioned loan) by GOI and lend it to the SPV on back to back basis.
 The loan is repayable in 30 years including moratorium period of 10 years.
-The loan is being provided by JICA to GOI which in turn releases the same to SPV under a Pass Through Assistance (PTA) mechanism.
-Normally, JICA funds for underground civil including track works, Electrical, Signalling &Telecom and Rolling Stock only.
+The loan is being provided by JICA to GOI which in turn releases the same to SPV under a PassThrough Assistance (PTA) mechanism.
+Normally, JICA funds for underground civil including track works, Electrical, Signalling & Telecom and Rolling Stock only.
 Since the loan will be in Japanese Yen, fluctuation in exchange rate at the time of repayment shall be borne by the Government of Maharashtra.
 Alternatively, JICA can release the loan to the SPV for which a sovereign guarantee will be required from Central Government.
 Foreign exchange variation in such eventuality will be borne either by the SPV or GOM.
 In either case loan shall be repaid by SPV from the income streams of metro operations.
-The loan can also be availed from other lending agencies like AFD, KFW, EIB etc whose interest rate is linked with six monthly LIOBOR.

-Modified JICA Loan: The union cabinet chaired by the PM has given its approval for modification of existing guidelines of the policy on bilateral official development assistance for Development Corporation from with bilateral partners.
-As per the discussions with JICA officials, JICA may extend only the modified step loan for the new projects in India at an interest rate of 0.20% per annum.
+The loan can also be availed from other lending agencies like AFD, KFW, EIB etc whose interest rate is linked with six monthly LIOBOR. - Modified JICA Loan: JICA has extended their ODA loan for the dedicated freight rail corridors under the Modified JICA Loan.
+The Department of Economic Affairs, MOF, GOI vide letter no. F.1/9/2014-Japan.I dated 12th July 2018 has issued new set of guidelines on Operational Rules of the Japan-India Special ODA (Official Development Assistance) for Metro and Railway Projects in India.
+As per the discussions made with JICA officials, JICA may extend only the modified step loan as per above said guidelines for the new projects in India at an interest rate of 0.20% per annum.
 The tenure of the loan is 40 years with 12 years moratorium period.
 JICA shall fund the project to the extent of 85% of the cost of the project excluding the cost of the land, cost of Rehabilitation and Resettlement and taxes and duties.
-In case JICA agree to fund the project, the full loan i.e., Rs.
-4631 crore shall be funded by JICA.
-In that case there will be no need to borrow from Market Borrowing.

-Loan from Asian Development Bank (ADB)/World Bank: -The Loan shall be available from ADB/World Bank, but as per the experience it's processing and approval normally takes 8-12 months.
+In case JICA agree to fund the project, the full loan i.e., Rs.2296 crore shall be funded by JICA.
+In that case there will be no need to borrow from Market Borrowing. - Loan from Asian Development Bank (ADB)/World Bank: -The Loan shall be available from ADB/World Bank, but as per the experience it's processing and approval normally takes 8-12 months.
 The interest rate is linked with prevailing 6 monthly LIBOR.
 These bilateral funding institutions also charge some margin ranging from 200 basis points to 300 basis points.
 Loan from these institutions may delay the implementation of the project resulting in avoidable increase in the completion cost due to time taken during finalization of loan agreement.
 Recently, Bangalore Metro availed ADB loan; however loan is yet to be disburse.